Esther2015157/phase-3-sinatra-react-project/my-app-frontend/README.md

-PRICELINE RESTUARANT APP
+## Restuarant app
+Description
-Is an app that users can search for Restuarant details,pricing.and restuarant reviews, Besides, they can change, retrieve, and cancel reservations.
+ A web based Application that users can search for Restuarant details,pricing.and restuarant reviews, Besides, they can change, retrieve, and cancel reservations.

 ## Available Scripts
 Javascript;used for functionality of the application HTML ; used to create the structure of the application CSS;used to style the application db json server,My SQL to manage relational database
 In the project directory, you can run: